 |8/12/2020||Extremist Groups: A Rising Threat|

-MRO’s Security Advisory Council (SAC) is pleased to announce it is hosting a webinar on Extremist Groups: A Rising Threat.
+MRO’s Security Advisory Council (SAC) is pleased to announce it hosted a webinar on Extremist Groups: A Rising Threat.
 Threats from extremist groups targeting critical infrastructure appear to be on the rise in recent years.
 Several plots to attack critical infrastructure have been disrupted already this year, thrusting various extremist ideologies into the public light.
-This presentation will provide an overview of the different extremist groups advocating for critical infrastructure attacks and disruptions.
-It will include insights, examples, and what sector partners should watch for.
+This presentation provided an overview of the different extremist groups advocating for critical infrastructure attacks and disruptions.
+It included insights, examples, and what sector partners should watch for.

 |7/30/2020||Security Risk Assessment Virtual Roundtable|